What Does It Mean to Charter Flights?

 Here, the investment is made in the general growth.
 As a result, consumers demand more and better transportation alternatives.
 Control here is limited as the governments will have to react to the demand that appears, which usually results in poor solutions.

-This is a more controlled option for the expansion since general growth comes from infrastructure investment which promotes productivity and generates more demand for those new and better products.
+This is a more controlled option for the expansion since general growth comes from transport networks and infrastructure investment which promotes productivity and generates more demand for those new and better products.
 Providing solutions in advance allows for better planning and better predictions on the possible outcomes.

 Governments need to be careful about the environmental impact of their decisions on transportation solutions.
 The current demand for lowering emissions and controlling pollution should not be taken lightly.

-Nevertheless, technologies are being developed across transportation alternatives, including air transportation.
+Nevertheless, technologies are being developed and transportation investments are being allocated across transportation alternatives, including air transportation.
 Such new technologies aim to keep global economic activities sustainable while covering the demand for goods of the constantly growing population.
 Let’s hope for the future of transportation to be a better one.